stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 - 🎓 Bachelor's in operations research from Columbia University
 - 🎓 Master's in computer science (ML specialization) from Georgia Tech

+[notes]
+This is a highly-technical keynote, but don't worry about getting lost or trying to take pictures of the code as its up on the screen because the slides are self-contained, and I have made them publicly-available on my website.

 ---

 ## What makes a tool a static code analyzer?